 This duplicate is an exact copy of your current theme with all your customizations intact.
 If the update causes problems, you can publish this backup to restore your store immediately.

 Extra precaution: If you’ve added custom Liquid code, also download your theme files.
 Go to the three-dot menu and select Download theme file.
 This gives you a local ZIP backup you can re-upload if needed.
+For more on what’s customizable, see our guide on how to customize a Shopify theme.

 Step 2: Document Your Customizations